NOZ1000/CTF_Writeups_from_NOZi/UofTCTF/All Worbled Up/README.md

+# Main idea

 Pretty easy reverse task, but with some intersting aspects.
 From the challenge we have encrpyted flag in hex:

 ```